clustermin/fastcron/src/content/docs/easycron-alternative.md

 EasyCron is a task scheduler which provides services of calling specified URLs at specified time or by time interval.

+> FastCron and EasyCron developers are actively working on their products, so some information may be outdated.
+Please email me at support@fastcron.com if you have any feedback.

 ## Free cronjobs service

 Both FastCron and EasyCron have a free plan.